Skip to main content

 05What is the difference between inventory turnover and GMROI?

-Inventory turnover only measures velocity β€” how fast stock moves β€” and ignores profit entirely.
-You could turn inventory ten times a year and still lose money if your margins are negative.
-GMROI (gross margin return on investment) multiplies turnover by your gross margin %, so it tells you how much gross profit each dollar of inventory earns.
-Turnover answers "how fast?"; GMROI answers "how profitable per dollar invested?".
-Use our GMROI calculator when you need the profit side too.
+Turnover measures velocity only and ignores profit.
+GMROI multiplies turnover by gross margin %, so it shows how much gross profit each unit of inventory value earns.
+Turnover answers "how fast?"; GMROI answers "how profitable per unit invested?".

 06Should I use COGS or sales to calculate inventory turnover?

 Use COGS, not sales.
-The accounting convention is COGS Γ· average inventory, with both figures valued at cost so they're on the same basis.
-Some calculators divide retail sales by cost-valued inventory, which mixes bases and inflates turnover by roughly your markup β€” making your stock look far leaner than it is.
-This calculator uses the correct at-cost basis.
-Sales Γ· inventory (the sales-to-stock ratio) is a different, looser metric.
+The convention is COGS ÷ average inventory, both at cost.
+Using retail sales as the numerator inflates turnover by roughly your markup, making stock look leaner than it is.
+Sales ÷ inventory is a different, looser metric.

 07How do I average my inventory if I don't track an average?